 - Tahini, yoghurt and grated cheese

 - Roasted cherry tomatoes and rocket

-- Roasted butternut squash with goats cheese and rocket
+- Roasted butternut squash, goats cheese and rocket

 - Tinned salmon, sliced avocado, fresh chives and lime juice

 - Sliced kiwi fruit, passion fruit and natural yoghurt.

 Our vegan breakfast muffins are a great weekend treat and a nice way of adding more variety at breakfast time.
 They’re a fantastic recipe to make with your little ones as they’ll love to weigh out and mix together the ingredients.